Double Dribble (video game): Ports

 Konami released ports for the Famicom Disk System and Nintendo Entertainment System in 1987; the FDS version was titled Exciting Basket (エキサイティング バスケット, Ekisaitingu Basuketto).
 The NES version features 5-on-5 action on a horizontally scrolling court, four teams (Boston Frogs, New York Eagles, Chicago Ox, Los Angeles Breakers), three levels of single-play difficulty, and four choices of quarter lengths.
 Double Dribble was among the first games to feature cut scenes, which depicted a mid-air player completing a slam dunk, and one of the first to use speech, though in a limited quantity (such as announcing the game title, the game's beginning jump ball, and some foul calls).
 "The Star-Spangled Banner" in this version was slightly altered, while it was being played in a cut scene depicting the crowd entering the stadium before the menu pops up.
 In 1990, ports were published for the Commodore 64, Amiga, and MS-DOS.
 In 1991, a Game Boy version was released titled Double Dribble 5-on-5.
 The NES version was ported to the Wii's Virtual Console in Europe on November 16, 2007, and in North America on November 26, 2007.

 Reception

 In Japan, Game Machine listed the arcade version of Double Dribble as the 20th most successful table arcade unit of March 1987.
+The NES port sold 2 million units.

 The NES version has received a mostly positive reception from retrospective reviews.
 Allgame awarded the game 5 out of 5 stars.
 The review referred to the game as the most realistic rendition of basketball on its release, and that it "was the beginning of a new era" for sports games in which presentation played an increasingly important role.
 GameSpot editor Frank Provo displayed mixed feelings towards the Virtual Console release, emphasizing that after a few minutes of play time, players start noticing design quirks that force the player to play the game a certain way.
 Provo also criticized the computer player's unfair ability to catch up with the player.